kidonng/sushi/README.md

 <details>
 <summary><strong>Deprecated</strong></summary>

-These manifests have been removed from this bucket because there are better/maintained alternatives in other buckets.
+These manifests have been removed from this bucket because there are better/maintained alternatives in other buckets, or no longer installable via Scoop.

 -   [android-clt](https://github.com/kidonng/sushi/commit/c90dba491d08ac4b088474513a79381ef33085cd): available in `main` bucket
 -   [clash](https://github.com/kidonng/sushi/commit/36e97cad86f126b2cd62143950eeef08243b5a2e): available in `main` bucket